This holiday season, give to:

 Hamas’ Rocket Barrage on Center To Prevent IDF From Seizing Weapons, Expert Tells TML

-People take cover as missiles from Israel's Iron Dome air defence system intercept rockets fired by Palestinian militants from the Gaza Strip near the city of Herzliya on May 26, 2024.
-(JACK GUEZ/AFP via Getty Images)
+People take cover as missiles from Israel's Iron Dome air defense system intercept rockets fired by Palestinian forces from the Gaza Strip near the city of Herzliya on May 26, 2024.
+(Jack Guez/AFP via Getty Images)

 Hamas’ Rocket Barrage on Center To Prevent IDF From Seizing Weapons, Expert Tells TML